TheAspen/TM_Thesis/README.md

 This repository is NOT going to be updated very often.

 # Known bugs:
 - Save system is NOT working on demo version.
+(Save path is build for debug only!)
+- Dialogue system is NOT working on demo version.
+(Dialogue path is build for debug only!)
 - Quests are not saved on the Quests list.
 - AI might get stuck.
 - AI sprite might glitch.